 America is still chock full of beautiful waterways despite these modern setbacks.
 Whether you’re planning a trip in your own backyard or want to see some of the amazing rivers in the United States while you’re visiting from another country, we have our top 12 prettiest river picks for you.

-12 Prettiest Rivers in the United States:
+Discover the 12 Prettiest Rivers in the U.S.

-1. Horseshoe Bend is the Prettiest Spot on the Colorado River in Arizona
+1. Horseshoe Bend Is the Prettiest Spot on the Colorado River in Arizona

 It’s rumored that the height and breadth of the scenery aren’t captured in a photograph and that this spot needs to be taken in firsthand.
 The roads to Page, Arizona, and the trailhead can be a bit remote, so make sure you’re prepared to travel out of cell phone range and without major conveniences on the roadside.

 Here the river bends 270 degrees, about the shape of a horseshoe.
 It’s about 5 million years old geologically and near Page, Arizona.
-There is a fee to park at the mile and a half long horseshoe bend trailhead, so be prepared for that.
+There is a fee to park at the mile-and-a-half-long horseshoe bend trailhead, so be prepared for that.

-2. The Merced River in California through Yosemite is Pretty
+2. The Merced River in California Through Yosemite Is Pretty

 Right through the middle of Yosemite National Park runs the Merced River.
 Most of this river is protected, so it still feels wild.
 It’s at a low elevation, so this pretty location makes a great winter destination as well.